szabgab/slides/perl-programming/servers.md

 {id: net-server}
 {i: Net::Server}

-We are going to use the <a href="https://metacpan.org/pod/Net::Server">Net::Server</a> module to create various server processes.
+We are going to use the [Net::Server](https://metacpan.org/pod/Net::Server) module to create various server processes.

 ## Skeleton Server
 {id: skeleton-network-server}

 First we create a skeleton server that does not do anything.

 ![](examples/server/skeleton_server.pl)
 ![](examples/server/lib/SkeletonServer.pm)